Goal: Accelerate the introduction and growth of new technologies and products derived from research in Virginia.

-The number of licenses issued by Virginia’s universities edged upwards in 2015 while the number of active licenses and licensing income decreased.
-The number of startup businesses based on university intellectual property increased, and the cumulative number of startups surpassed last year’s high.
+The number of licenses issued by Virginia’s universities and licensing income received increased in 2016.
+The number of startup businesses based on university intellectual property decreased.
 These numbers do not include other university startup activity, including faculty and student business startups that are not based on the institution’s intellectual property.
 Virginia universities support commercialization through other avenues as well, including research sponsored by business, financial support for seed and proof-of-concept funds, incentives for faculty to engage in entrepreneurship and commercialization activities, and provision of makerspaces and incubator/accelerator facilities and services.

 Why is commercialization important?

 Colleges and universities are increasingly being called upon to commercialize their discoveries in order to boost economic development.
 One method is through nurturing university startups, which account for a relatively small but growing number of high-growth, entrepreneurial ventures.
 Technology transfer from universities also boosts the growth of firms in the state through new commercial products and innovative business production processes based on licensed technologies.
 Commercialization provides revenue that helps support university research and development activities and incentivizes faculty production of translational research.
 Universities also forge closer links with business and industry that establish mechanisms for sharing knowledge, foster future research collaboration, and create internship and career opportunities for students and graduates.

 How has Virginia performed over the last five years?